shriya-mulay/Docker-Core/README.md

 # Requirements :
 1. Docker must be installed

-Make sure the Dockerfile and n.sh are in the same directory.

-In order to install the packages inside the conatiner, you must have a `installed-rpms` and `core` file from sosreport in the same directory
+Make sure you have following files in the same directory
+- script.sh
+- installed-rpms
+- Dockerfile
+- core file
+- yum.repos.d directory (copied from sos-report)

 This Dockerfile by default uses rhel 7.5, if you want some specific version, do make changes in the Dockerfile -